 A few particular features of ReconArt™ make a difference in the world of reconciliation tools and assert its suitability for bank reconciliation.

-- The powerful matching engine – ReconArt™ is built around the matching engine so it offers close to endless capabilities to reconcile – huge volumes , complex relationships, any type of data (numeric or not) and tens of sources and formats are handled flawlessly by the tool.
+ReconArt™ is built around the matching engine so it offers close to endless capabilities to reconcile – huge volumes , complex relationships, any type of data (numeric or not) and tens of sources and formats are handled flawlessly by the tool.
 Our clients reconcile thousands of transactions daily and this is not a real challenge as ReconArt™ is designed exactly with these features in mind.
 In this way, naturally, most bank reconciliation issues are resolved.

 It is the users themselves who can easily create the matching rules and update or change them immediately when required.
 ReconArt™ is business user oriented and very intuitive so it eliminates the need for constant change requests and the whole change management process is owned solely by the users.
 This adds а good deal of speed, self-sufficiency and flexibility within every process to be handled and this is also valid for bank reconciliation.

-- The automation – everything can be automated with ReconArt™– the import, the data enrichment, the reconciliation, the exceptions management and the export are scheduled as required and performed by the system.
+Everything can be automated with ReconArt™– the import, the data enrichment, the reconciliation, the exceptions management and the export are scheduled as required and performed by the system.
 Nothing is left for manual handling apart from the items which require further investigation or particular actions.
 For most of our clients that makes the biggest difference.
 Rob Harley, Director of IT in Rain City Capital gives a good summary of what has changed with the implementation of ReconArt™:

-“Today, we come in in the morning and run an auto match, do a couple of manual operations, and we’re done with the reconciliation for the previous day.
+Today, we come in in the morning and run an auto match, do a couple of manual operations, and we’re done with the reconciliation for the previous day.
 It takes us about 15 minutes.
-This used to be a 50-hour effort once a month before, so we’re in a great place.”
+This used to be a 50-hour effort once a month before, so we’re in a great place.

 ReconArt™ allows for extraction, intuitive data enrichment, transformation and further use and upload so that neither the input data, nor specific output requirements obstruct our client’s work.
 ReconArt™ can be integrated with existing ERPs or other legacy systems – with some of them full integration is already developed and with others it is based on file export and import.

 The reporting features that come with ReconArt™ provide an improved insight into the organization’s financial position and allow for further analysis and actions when risks are identified.
 Reports are preset or configurable and cover data from all modules, as well as at system level.
 Errors, dependencies, and deficiencies pop up at a glance.
 Having at hand a good statistical overview combined with granular audit trail is the final step that completes the bank reconciliation process.

 After all, any obstacle in bank reconciliation can get its relevant solution – provided you are equipped with the proper tools and knowledge.
 The extensive expertise and the constant feedback received from our clients serves for further product development.
 This empowers the ReconArt team to come up with a superior product with full-blown reconciliation functionalities catering for any need and every complexity.
 This proves to be very reassuring for both our clients and our experts.